UTSCCSCC01/BonFire/doc/sprint2/sprint2.md

  - Card deletion option display
  - Card deletion confirmation modal

+Story: __WRLD-32__

+ Tasks:
+ - Endpoint for creating a specific card in a specific state
+ - Card addition for a state option display

+---

+### Epic: Board customization
+This epic is for adding customization to boards

+Story: __WRLD-27__
+ - Display option to change board information
+ - Update the board information accordingly
+ - Display the updated board information

+Story: __WRLD-31__
+ - Display option to delete state in a board
+ - Update the states of the board accordingly
+ - Display the updated board

+ Story: __WRLD-162__
+ - Display option to create states in a board
+ - Update the states of the board accordingly
+ - Display the updated board

+ Story: __WRLD-33__
+ - Ability to drag and drop cards into other states
+ - Display the updated board

+---

+### Epic: Teacher classrom
+This epic is for creating a board that a teacher user would create in order to share it with their students

+Story: __WRLD-22__
+ - Create modal for questioning the user
+ - Adjust the user parameters in the database accordingly

 ---

 ## Spikes:
  - Creating functional Vue and CSS components for the top navbar and side navbar were difficult.